jubalh/awesome-package-maintainer/README.md

 # The packaging process
 Even if you are not interested in RPM, we would like to suggest to read the [RPM Packaging Tutorial](http://www.mac-vicar.eu/tutorials/rpm-packaging/index.html) since it gives a good overview and introduction.

-Then see the following system specific chapters here according to your interest.
+Then see the following system-specific chapters here according to your interest.
 Generally we would recommend to skim also over the ones that are not your main focus.

 ## Arch Linux